+Alberta and Ontario first approved a new ridesharing insurance policy in the summer of 2016 that provides some clarity for Uber drivers and passengers on their auto insurance needs.
 Alberta led the way when the Superintendent of Insurance of Alberta approved Canada’s first ridesharing insurance policy.
 Ontario quickly followed when the Superintendent of the Financial Services Commission of Ontario (FSCO) approved a commercial auto insurance policy that covers all Uber drivers and passengers too.

 In Alberta, it’s a little different.
 Uber’s Alberta policy commences coverage when the driver accepts a ride, not when the driver logs into the app.
 Once a ride is accepted, the coverage starts and stays in place through to when the passenger leaves the vehicle at their destination.

 The commercial ridesharing policy purchased by Uber has two different sets of coverage levels.

 During this time, the commercial insurance policy provides the following initial coverages:

 If you live in Alberta and drive for Uber, remember the first two points apply only after your personal auto insurance provider has denied a claim.